suprith-n/suprith-n/README.md

 ### Hi there, I'm Suprith - aka Heavy 👋

-## I'm a Freelancer, Developer, and Apple Fan boy!!
+## I'm a Freelancer, Developer🧑🏻‍💻, and Apple Fan boy🍏!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Techies
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to sleep, watch Netflix, Hike.

 ### Connect with me: